Information about the costs of living in University residences, how and when to pay, and what is included in your accommodation fee.

 - a bus pass (undergraduate students only)

 - a Social Fund contribution

 Budgeting for your accommodation

-When you apply for accommodation you need to ensure you have understood the cost of the tenancy and when you need to make payment.
+When you apply for accommodation, you need to ensure you have understood the cost of the tenancy and when you need to make payment.
 We will show you the rent for the full tenancy period in the application and in your accommodation offer.
-The tenancy is for a fixed term and so this is the amount you will due to pay even if you move in later or move out earlier than your contracted dates.
+The tenancy is for a fixed term and so this is the amount you are due to pay even if you move in later or move out earlier than your contracted dates.

 You need to make sure that you are able to afford the rent amounts that you apply for in your accommodation application.
 You can also look into available bursaries and scholarships that may help you in covering some of the costs of your accommodation fee.